WH Family Strategy of Digital Marketing with Prospecting & Remarketing

 This is an example of prospecting and the campaign you run for the purpose of prospecting is called a “prospecting campaign.”

 Let’s understand it with one more example.
-You are a B2B company who provides designing and video editing tools.
+You are a B2B company that provides designing and video editing tools.
 You are launching a new version of your video editing & designing software.

 Similarly, you can track down people who engage with your ads with help of different tracking methodologies like website pixels and can provide them attractive offers to re-engage them with remarketing ads on social media and search engines.